 While COVID-19’s disastrous impact on the world’s health can’t be underestimated, it has created a window of opportunity for pure online retail players.
 With millions of people around the world advised to stay in their home, online sales have skyrocketed.
 Amazon is adding 100,000 new employees to its workforce to meet the surge in online orders, while online retailers around the globe are filling order after online order.

 I don’t believe this is a temporary change.
-We fully expected a sea change in online retail to hit in 2025; coronavirus pushed the timeline up by nearly five years.
+We fully expected to see change in online retail to hit in 2025; coronavirus pushed the timeline up by nearly five years.
 As such, online retailers need to upgrade their business practices and automate processes so that they can react to and meet changes in both demand and competition.

 A Growing Demand for Online Sales and Services